MrVillagerGamer/MCTweaker/README.md

-# Yarn-tweaker
+# MCTweaker (based on yarn-tweaker by vlakreeh)
-An example Minecraft Tweaker using yarn mappings.
+An simple mod loader for Minecraft.

 ## Setup